Diary of a Wimpy Kid: The Long Haul (film): Plot

 On the road, Manny wins a piglet at a fair.
 Mr. Beardo, who is also there with his family, sees Greg and pursues him.
-The next day, a work call and the piglet's craziness lead to the Heffleys nearly crashing their car on a bridge, and they donate the piglet to a petting zoo much to Manny's dismay while Greg reroutes the GPS to the Player Expo.
-In the hotel room, Rodrick and Greg leave a note telling Frank and Susan that they are buying a gift for Meemaw, but they sneak out to Player Expo.
+The next day, a work call and the piglet's craziness lead to the Heffleys nearly crashing their car on a bridge, and they donate the piglet to a petting zoo while Greg reroutes the GPS to the Player Expo.
+In the hotel room, Rodrick and Greg leave a note telling Frank and Susan that they left to buy a gift for Meemaw, but they sneak out to Player Expo.
 Thinking they are missing, Susan calls the police but gets them herself after seeing them on TV.

 Seeing Mac Digby in a video game competition, Greg asks Rodrick to record him on the stage behind him, but he accidentally knocks out the power to Mac's screen.
 Susan arrives and accidentally reveals to Mac that Greg is Diaper Hands, humiliating him in the process.
 She opens up saying all she wanted was a nice road trip to bring them closer together, and accuses him of not caring.
 Fed up with Susan being so controlling, Greg calls her out on her hypocrisy and naivety, to which Susan relents, and gives Greg his cell phone back.
 Back on the road, the tarp on their motorboat blows open and their belongings fly out.
 The Beardos then show up and begin stealing them as "payback."

 The Heffleys chase after the Beardos, but get stuck in a traffic jam, which they get out of by taking a back road.
-They come across the Beardos' van at another motel, steal their belongings back, and manage to reach Meemaw's birthday celebration with Greg in the boat with it detached to the car.
+They come across the Beardos' van at another motel, steal their belongings back, and manage to reach Meemaw's birthday celebration with Greg in the boat, which detached from the car.
+The boat is then launched over the wall of Meemaw's house with Greg inside and lands in her swimming pool.
 After the party, the car is still broken, though a tow truck driver stops by, but he only speaks Spanish, though Manny is able to communicate due to a CD they heard earlier in the trip.
 He guides them to the petting zoo and he retrieves the piglet.
 In Greg's ending monologue, Frank gets time off from work to spend with his family, and Rodrick gets money to repair his van.
 While the trip was far hardly perfect, it was eventful and he's excited for next year.
 Susan steps in to say they will be flying.